davidholiday/kcar/README.md

 Note that these files are what controls the flow of logic within a K-car route and do not necessarily need to be the same.
 For example, the test properties file can define a mock whereas the default properties file defines the production artifact.

 Also note that both the properties files and the elements within the files are namespaced.
 The namespace is automatically generated when the factory script generates the project component.
+In this way each artifact can specify for itself what properties it will run by without risk of namespace collision between different elements that happen to be put in the same service.
+If those properties need to be overridden, they can be at the service level.

 What you need to add is:
 * `helloWorldRoute.helloWorldBean = bean:io.holitek.kcar.elements.HelloWorldBean`

-The files you need to add to are located at:
+The files you need to add the above KV pair to are located at:
 * `{KCAR_PROJECT_ROOT}/routes/hello-world-route/src/main/java/resources/helloWorldRoute.application.properties`
 * `{KCAR_PROJECT_ROOT}/routes/hello-world-route/src/test/java/resources/helloWorldRoute.application.test.properties`

-Additionally, we need to update the default properties file `helloWorldRoute.application.properties` to listn on REST endpoint `/helloworld` instead of `/empty`.
+Additionally, we need to update the default properties file `helloWorldRoute.application.properties` to listen on REST endpoint `/helloworld` instead of `/empty`.
 Change the `entrypoint` entry to read as this:

 ```java
 helloWorldRoute.entryPoint = rest:GET:helloworld